Kiojeen/learning-frontend-journey/README.md

 ### Space Y
 A web application that explores the mysteries of the universe. sign up now and get your real life spaceship.

+### Windows 11
+A web application that tries to replicate Windows 11 desktop screen without any functionality (The start button is clickable).

 ## Disclaimer
 **Please note:**
 1. **Learning Purpose:** This repository is for learning (and hosting lol) purposes.
 It represents my ongoing learning journey in frontend development.